jsullivan/calagator/SETUP.md

   * rake vlad:setup  - Sets up the necessary resources and directories on the server
   * rake vlad:update - Pulls codebase from git
   * rake vlad:migrate - Creates/migrates database
-  * rake vald:solr_start - Starts solr service
+  * rake vald:solr\_start - Starts solr service
-  * rake vald:thin_start - Starts web server
+  * rake vald:thin\_start - Starts web server

+You'll also need to install and configure nginx.
+There are two nginx\*.conf files in the config directory.  nginx.conf should be copied to /etc/nginx/nginx.conf, and will include the conf file, nginx\_bendcal.conf.